-The Norma G. Canner Foundation for Voice Movement Therapy, a not-for profit 501c3 Company, promotes the work through an intensive training program, shorter classes, concert-demonstrations and special projects.
-Tax deductible funds and gifts are allocated through scholarships to enable highly motivated individuals, regardless of economic circumstance or geographical location, to attend the VMT Foundation Training; Singing the Psyche: The Voice Unchained, and to carry out further work and study directly related to the discipline of VMT.
-All contributions and gifts to the Foundation go directly to program, not buildings: the Martha’s Vineyard facility is rented for a nominal sum for the Foundation’s sole use and the South Africa training space is rented for a small reasonable fee.
+The Norma G. Canner Foundation for Voice Movement Therapy, a not-for profit 501c3 organization promotes this work through an intensive training program, shorter classes, concert-demonstrations and special projects.
+Tax deductible funds and gifts are allocated through scholarships to enable highly motivated individuals, regardless of economic circumstance or geographical location, to attend our foundational training, The Voice Unchained, and to carry out further work and study directly related to the discipline of VMT.
+All contributions and gifts to the Foundation go directly to program, not buildings.

 The name of the Foundation stems from its two sources of inspiration and the purpose for which it exists which is to facilitate the teaching of VMT in terms of the principles and practices set forth by its founder, Paul Newham, but in a more holistic and grounded way, as exemplified in the work of Norma Canner, ADTR, Prof. Emerita and pioneering Dance Movement and Expressive Therapist.